 In 1955, Chevy took a half-ton pickup and added smooth, fiberglass bed sides, two-tone paint, creature comforts such as power steering, power brakes, automatic transmission, and their new small-block V-8 engine.
 The result was the legendary Cameo Carrier.
 Although groundbreaking, Cameo sales were low.

 In response to the Chevy Cameo, Ford introduced the Ranchero in 1957.
 By essentially cutting the rear roof off a full-size station wagon, a pickup truck was made from a car body.
 The Ranchero was less expensive, rode better, and sold enough for Chevrolet to build a similar model of their own.

 The El Camino was based on the new-for-1959 Brookwood two-door station wagon.
 An X-frame chassis, introduced on the 1958 full-size Chevys, used coil suspension front and rear.
 Wheelbase was 119-inches, overall length 210-inches.
 The Camino's bed floor was a corrugated sheet metal insert, the first Chevy pickup built with a steel floor instead of wood.
 Cargo box capacity was about 33 cubic feet.

 1959 El Camino

 Because it was built on the same platform, the 1959 El Camino was offered with any trim level and options found on Chevy's passenger cars, including the top-of-the-line Impala.
-The Camino buyer could add power steering, power brakes, power windows, air conditioning such creature comforts such as power seat, push-button radio.
-Exterior accessories included whitewall tires, full wheel covers, rear fender skirts, and two-tone paint schemes.
+The Camino buyer could add power steering, power brakes, power windows, air conditioning, power seats, and a push-button radio.
+Exterior options included whitewall tires, full wheel covers, rear fender skirts, and two-tone paint schemes.

 Like full-size Chevy cars, a three-speed manual with column-mounted shifter was the standard transmission.
 Optional were the Powerglide and Turboglide automatics, and a floor-shift, four-speed Borg-Warner T-10.